jdromeiro/.NET-Developer-Questions/README.md

 **4. What is the difference between a thread and a process?**
 Both processes and threads are independent sequences of execution.
 The main difference is that threads (belonging to the same process) run in a shared memory space, while processes run in separate memory spaces.

+**5. What is the difference between assembly and namespace?**
+Namespaces are used for logical separation, whereas assemblies are used for physical separation.
+An assembly can contain types in multiple namespaces, and a namespace can be spread across different assemblies.

+**6. What is Serialization?**
+Serialization is the process of converting an object into some serial data format like XML or JSON, so that it can be stored and used later.
+The reverse process is called deserialization.

 [Back to Table of Contents](#table-of-contents)